Elite Ice Hockey League: Early years (2003–2010)

 The second season of the EIHL saw a series of games between the EIHL clubs and the members of the BNL.
 In addition to three home games and three away games against their Elite opponents, each club also played one home game and one away game against the BNL clubs in crossover match-ups.
 Results in these crossover games counted towards a team's points tally.
 The NHL lock-out also saw a number of NHL players join British clubs.
-Coventry won all three titles, winning the championship with an overtime victory over the Nottingham Panthers.
+Coventry won the League Title, The Challenge Cup and the Playoffs, winning the championship with an overtime victory over the Nottingham Panthers, whilst Belfast won the EIHL-BNL Crossover League.

 The crossover games with the BNL clubs were seen by many to be the first stage towards an amalgamation of the two organizations into one league; essentially reforming the original BHL.
 However, early in the season it was revealed that two teams from the BNL, the Edinburgh Capitals and Newcastle Vipers, were seeking to resign from the BNL and join the EIHL; preferring the standard of hockey that the EIHL had to offer.
 A withdrawal of these clubs would leave the BNL with only five remaining participating teams.
 This situation led to the resigning teams temporarily withdrawing their Elite League applications and entering into collective discussions on the entire BNL joining the EIHL instead.
 The Elite League offered the BNL clubs invitations to join the EIHL structure, which were declined by the remaining teams due to unfavourable terms.
 Subsequently, the Capitals and Vipers both resubmitted individual applications to the Elite League; both of which were accepted.
 This ultimately led to the dissolution of the BNL, with the five remaining teams joining the next tier of British hockey (which consisted of the English Premier Ice Hockey League in England and the Scottish National League in Scotland).